yohannes911/select2/doc/select2.md

 The Select 2 protocol has another feature, namely it is lock free.
 In order to see what it means, we need to examine the protocol's application:

-**Statement 2: Select 2 is wait-free in: each thread that entered the protocol terminates in finite steps**
+**Statement 2: `select2` is wait-free in the following manner: each thread that entered the selection protocol terminates in finite steps**

 Proof: Only the token owner has a conditional wait in section 3.2., a thread who does not own the token obviously terminates in finite steps.